StaymanHou/problem_solving_algorithm/3_identify_problem.md

 ### Learn

 Learn what?
 To what extend?
-Bloom's tax (iterative)
+Bloom's tax.
+1/10/100 principles. (iterative)

 It's okay that I just learn enough to solve the problem at hand (Ties with the recursive approach)

+Pitfalls: not MECE.
+Missed a critical component.
+Missed a better option.

 ### Try (iterative)